Institutes for Historical Editing

-FY 2013 Grant Announcement (Initial):
+FY 2023 Grant Announcement (Initial):

-The National Historical Publications and Records Commission (NHPRC), a part of the National Archives and Records Administration (NARA), supports projects that promote the preservation and use of America's documentary heritage essential to understanding our democracy, history, and culture.
+The National Historical Publications and Records Commission (NHPRC) of the National Archives supports projects that promote access to America's historical records to encourage understanding of our democracy, history, and culture.

 Catalog of Federal Domestic Assistance (CFDA) Number: 89.003

-NHPRC support begins no earlier than July 1, 2013.
+NHPRC support begins no earlier than July 1, 2023.

 This program does not support requests from individuals for their own training, education, or professional advancement.
 Such requests will be ineligible.